Electricity Forum Arc Flash Training Arc Flash Clothing

 Electrical Safety Requirements for Electrical Workers

-Only approved by materials by or Factory Mutual Corporation (FMC) or the Underwriters Laboratories (UL) should be used.
-Materials such as apparatus, electrical wire, equipment, and electrical wire must be used and installed as directed in the certification, labeling or listing.
+Only approved materials by Factory Mutual Corporation (FMC) or the Underwriters Laboratories (UL) should be used.
+Materials such as apparatus, electrical wire, equipment, and electrical wire must be used and installed as directed in the certification, labelling or listing.

 Only workers familiar with electrical safety standards, electrical code requirements and related experience are qualified to work on electrical equipment.